 Before a pipeline company obtains authorization to construct or expand an existing interstate transmission pipeline, the company must first file a detailed project plan with the FERC.
 This plan is formally called an application for a Certificate of Public Convenience and Necessity (Certificate Application).
 The Certificate Application is a comprehensive document that describes the proposed project, its need and potential environmental impacts.

 When a pipeline company is ready to begin preparing its Certificate Application, it typically initiates what is known as the FERC pre-filing process.
 The pre-filing process is designed to encourage involvement by citizens, government entities and other interested parties during the design stage of a proposed project.
+A copy of the pre-filing application is available at the FERC website: docket number PF17-4.

 As part of this process, the project sponsor hosts a series of public workshops in the areas potentially affected by the proposal.
 Representatives from FERC normally participate in these meetings as well.
 FERC may also hold its own public scoping meetings in the project area.

-The Certificate Application for the Pacific Connector Gas Pipeline (Docket Number: CP13-492-000) has been filed.
 Among other things, the Certificate Application contains a description of the new facilities, need for the project, detailed maps, schedules, and various environmental reports.
 This information details the various studies and analyses that have been conducted to determine what effect construction and operation could potentially have on the environment and community.

 If FERC determines that the project is environmentally acceptable – and is satisfied the project is in the public interest – it will issue an Order granting a Certificate of Public Convenience and Necessity.
 FERC issues this document to signify that approval has been granted to build and operate the pipeline.